mgsoyltd/WatchGarageDoor/README.md

 ### Requirements

 In order to build this project you will need Xcode 26.0 or later and the Deployment Target must be set to WatchOS 26.0.<br/>
-OpenGarage Firmware API versions 1.1.0 thru 1.1.1 supported.
+OpenGarage Firmware API versions 1.1.0 thru 1.1.2 and 1.2.3 supported.

 ### Device Setup